PatrickPicca/cs179iMPTCPvsMPQUIC/README.md

 All comamnds performed assume you are in a linux environment.

 Before you start:
-<br> Verify in your /etc/resolv.conf that you have the following:
+<br> 1.
+Verify in your /etc/resolv.conf that you have the following nameserver: nameserver 8.8.8.8
-   <br>nameserver 8.8.8.8
+<br> 2.
 You have installed a working version of wireshark and xterm.

 Here are the listed instructions followed to run the MPTCP: